Grand Rapids Capoeira Policies

 This is at the heart of what our school values.
 There is a hierarchy in Capoeira, just like any other martial art, but the moment we take our cords (belts) off our hips, we’re all the same.
 So we act accordingly.

-While in class, Talento, Show, or others will give instruction, conditioning, and other training direction.
+While in class, Talento and other teachers will give instruction, conditioning, and other training direction.
 We expect those directions to be followed.
-This does not, however, give us free reign over your body.
+This does not, however, give us free rein over your body.
 We will ask before using our hands to correct form or posture.
 Contact will only be made in the context of kicks, attacks, or takedowns.
 You are always allowed to ask questions as to why we are doing something.

 Once class is done, that’s where our authority ends.
 Any additional training recommendations or event invitations are just that: recommendations and invitations.